BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 The main power of **Gordian Seed Tool** is that you can permanently store your seeds there, and instead give out keys or sign PSBTs, as needed.

-### Answering Seed Requests
+### Answering Seed & Key Requests

 The Blockchain Commons [`ur:crypto-request`/`ur:crypto-response` system](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2021-001-request.md) specifies how one app can request a certain type of [UR-encoded data](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), and another app can send that requested data. **Gordian Seed Tool** is integrated with this standard: another app can request a seed or a specific derived key, and **Gordian Seed Tool** will send it (with your approval).

 This is accomplished via the **Scan** (qr code) feature.
 Select it and import a QR code through camera, Photos, or File, or else read in a `crypto-request` through the Clipboard.
 You will be told what seed or key is being requested, and you can choose to approve it.
 If you do, you'll then be given a QR code that you can scan into the other app as the `ur:crypto-response`.

-The biggest use of this function is to send a very specific derived key that the other app desires.
-Though Seed Tool lets you derive a few common kinds of keys from your seeds or to hand-enter less standard derivation paths, a `ur:crypto-request` allows another app access to _any_ key derived from your seed in a much simpler and more reliable fashion.
+Although seeds can be requested via fingerprint, the biggest use of this function is to send a key that matches a derivation path requested by another application.
+For example, if an application needs a Segwit Cosigner key, it can request `48'/0'/0'/2'`, and the user doesn't have to know how to derive that themselves.
+This allows _any_ key derivation path to be easily accessed and shared.

 <div align="center">
   <table border=0>